Elazawy/HTML_and_CSS_Template_1/README.md

 # HTML_and_CSS_Template_1
-the frist project of HTML and CSS
+the frist template of HTML and CSS